 still).
 Before uninstalling Termux, though, be careful to move your nested

 content if you wish to retain it.
 In Android, uninstalls imply deletions.

 And that's a wrap on the requirements front.
-In exchange for all this, Mergeall provides a free and proven incremental backup and propagation tool for the content you store on Android devices.
+In exchange for all this, Mergeall provides a free and proven incremental backup and changes propagation tool for the content you store on Android devices.
 Though not for everyone, this Mergeall approach requires neither device rooting nor card extraction—both of which can be perilous, if not impossible—and brings robust cloud-free storage management to your phone.
 If those benefits offset this section's requirements for your usage—or you just enjoy a technical challenge in general—read on for more on using this package's helper scripts to simplify Mergeall runs on Android.

 Note from a possible future: If a standalone Mergeall app ever appears, it may obviate the need for both Termux command lines and content nesting in Termux's app-specific folders, but would still incur Android version and filesystem constraints.
-In particular, barring an exFAT fix, drives would still be best formatted as FAT32 for interoperability with Mac OS.
-Given the sloth with which bugs are fixed in commercial products like Android, using FAT32 today is likely not a short-term measure.
+In particular, barring an exFAT fix, drives would still be best formatted as FAT32 for interoperability.
+Given the sloth with which bugs are fixed in commercial products like Samsung Android, using FAT32 today is likely not a short-term measure.
 If you're already using FAT32 drives, the only impact of an app upgrade would be an optional move of content to unnested drive roots.

 Now that you've seen the what's required to use Mergeall on Android in general, this section shifts focus to the how.
 It provides detailed coverage of steps to follow to prepare your phone and drives for Mergeall use.
 Here's a quick rundown of these up-front tasks: